Ancestry.com Texas

 Most of the Texas data collections have been indexed, which means you can search by name, location, or other keywords.
 Records that have not been indexed can be browsed page by page to see what data is available.

-Follow these steps to create free Ancestry.com Texas account:
+Texas residents may follow these steps to create an account for free access to Ancestry.com Texas collections:

-- Type in your search parameters (name, birth year, location, etc.) and run your search.
-The search results will include matches from only the data collections.
+- Type in some search terms and click “Search”.
+The search results will include matches from Ancestry.com Texas collections.

-- Click on any of the items shown in the results list.
-You will be redirected to a "Create a Free Account" page.
+- Click on any of the items shown in the search results.
+You will be redirected to a “Sign up” page to create a free Ancestry account or “Sign in” to an existing Ancestry account.
 Do not click on any “Start A Free Trial” button.
-If you have an existing Ancestry.com Texas or paid account you may proceed to the “Sign In” link in the upper right corner.